dyen5/MIDS-251-2021-Final-Project/README.md

 export PATH=/root/anaconda3/bin:$PATH
 ```

-If no was accidentally pressed, edit the path by (scroll all the way down)
+If no was accidentally pressed, edit the path by (scroll all the way down). note: the bashrc file is hidden.
 ```
 cd ~/root/andaconda3
 vi ~/.bashrc